bonfocchi/test_app/readme.md

     (In progress...)

 5 - Frontend.
-5.2 - Pictures thumbnail creation to be displayed on the frontend;
+5.1 - Pictures thumbnail creation to be displayed on the frontend.
+DONE 5.2 - PDF creation for user download.
-5.1 - PDF creation for user download.
+5.3 - Catalog listing and PDF download after login.

 6 - RESTfull API following the specs.
     (NOTE: There is no API documentation regarding Catalogs or Catalog pages.)